Self-catering hut for 8 people, at an altitude of approx. 1500m

 Winter holidaymakers are just as much delighted with the South Tyrolean Mountains.
 The Kronplatz is only a few kilometres away.
 It is the flagship ski mountain in South Tyrol and it offers top-modern mountain railways, lifts and pistes in three directions.

-Tip: Use the services of the public transport in South Tyrol for your excursions.
+Tip: Use the "Holiday Pass", which is included in your accommodation.
+All public transport and many entries are therefore free..
 Take the train and off you go to the baroque town of Brixen, Tyrol’s oldest town and medieval episcopal town since 901.